ItsRawanMoha/Robot_Control_Panel/README.md

 2. Install and configure XAMPP on your computer following the official installation instructions.
 3. Create a new folder in the XAMPP `htdocs` directory to store your webpage files.
-4. Create HTML, CSS, and JavaScript files for the webpage interface, including buttons or controls for robot movement.
+4. Create HTML, CSS, and PHP files for the webpage interface, including buttons or controls for robot movement.
-5. Write JavaScript code to send commands to the robot based on user interactions with the webpage controls.
+5. Write PHP code to send commands to the robot based on user interactions with the webpage controls.
 6. Test the webpage by accessing it through a web browser and verifying that it successfully controls the robot's movement.

 ### To start a MySQL database and phpMyAdmin using XAMPP: